Nadji Jeter

 Nadji Anthony Jeter (born October 18, 1996) is an American actor.
-He is best known for providing the voice and motion capture for Sam in the action-adventure video game The Last of Us (2013) and Miles Morales in several Marvel projects since 2017.
-He was nominated for the BAFTA Award for Performer in a Leading Role for his performance as Morales in the 2020 video game Spider-Man: Miles Morales.
+He is best known for providing the voice and motion capture for Sam in the action-adventure video game The Last of Us (2013) and Miles Morales in several Marvel projects since 2017, most notably the Marvel's Spider-Man series by Insomniac Games.
+In 2021, he received a nomination for the BAFTA Award for Performer in a Leading Role, as well as won the D.I.C.E.
+Award for Outstanding Achievement in Character, for his performance as Miles Morales in the 2020 video game Marvel's Spider-Man: Miles Morales.
+In 2024, he won the BAFTA award, as well as his second D.I.C.E.
+Award, for his reprisal of the role in Marvel's Spider-Man 2.

 Early life

 Nadji Anthony Jeter was born in Atlanta, Georgia, on October 18, 1996.
 At a young age, his parents noticed that he was talented in dancing, acting, and comedy.
 At age 9, he performed as a dancer at Usher's New Look Foundation Gala.
 He also performed as a dancing mascot for the Atlanta Hawks of the NBA.
 He moved to Los Angeles in 2007 to pursue his career.